Anyone, including those experiencing homelessness or at risk of homelessness, can search and register for housing

 The best way to check your status on a waiting list is to contact the housing or apartment community you applied to.
 The method of how to find out your status varies by each office.
 Some offices are not able to provide your specific position on the waiting list, but can confirm if you are currently on the waiting list.

-Applicants can resubmit their applications if their previous applications were rejected.
-You will be asked if you want to use your previous application information.
+Applicants can resubmit their pre-applications if their previous pre-applications were rejected.
+You will be asked if you want to use your previous pre-application information.

-Applicants can use the same information from the previous application when applying through the Affordable and Accessible Housing Registry (AAHR).
-The AAHR will auto-populate the data on the application.
+Applicants can use the same information from the previous pre-application when applying through the Affordable and Accessible Housing Registry (AAHR).
+The AAHR will auto-populate the data on the pre-application.
 Applicants must apply to each property individually.
-For properties containing the same property management contact information you must submit an individual application for each property on the housing registry.
+For properties containing the same property management contact information you must submit an individual pre-application for each property on the housing registry.

 Contact an Access Center to get services and referrals to housing resources, including those available through the LA County Coordinated Entry System (CES).
 Click here for the CES Access Point Directory.